A Motorcycle Crash Happens: Now What?

 Once everybody has been checked for injuries, if the drivers involved in the accident are able to communicate, the next step is due diligence.
 You've just been in an accident, so make sure to exchange your contact and insurance information with any other drivers involved.

 For insurance purposes, make sure you snap photos of the accident scene and note where the affected vehicles ended up.
 Information about the accident for insurance purposes is best provided while it's still fresh, and some insurance apps have features that allow you to upload pictures in real time while you report a claim.
-Always wait for police and EMTs to arrive, and make sure you get a copy of the police report for your insurance and personal records.
+Make sure you get a copy of the police report for your insurance and personal records.

 The next step after everything has settled and your bike is back home is to assess your motorcycle's crash damage.
 Learn more about what to look for and how to tell if your road rash is just cosmetic by reading our motorcycle accident checklist.